 - Add iCloud Calendar

 There are few drawbacks, so make sure you know about it.
-Here is how to setup the iCloud account.
+Here is how to set up the iCloud account.

 1] How to set up iCloud email on Android

 Unlike Apple iPhone devices, there are no direct ways to access the iCloud Account with any apps or websites.
 But if you have an internet connection, a mail app, and a little patience, it is easier to set up manually.
-With the similar method, you can also transfer your contacts from the iCloud account to your Droid-running device.
+With a similar method, you can also transfer your contacts from the iCloud account to your Droid-running device.
 Explore the steps below.

 Step 1: Open the default mail app or Gmail app on your Android smartphone.
 You can also use any third-party email client apps to set up the iCloud email.
 Tap on Add Account > Other, from the list.
 Enter your iCloud email ID on the field.
 Fill with your password at the bottom.